zivraf/WeWatch/WeWatch.md

 # Overview
 We all like to watch TV.
 Today, we have an infinite collection of titles to pick from.
-However, with everything available for us to watch , it is becoming harder and harder to find what to watch
+However, with everything available for us to watch , it is becoming harder and harder to find what to watch.
 WeWatch is a social platform (web application) helping us to select what to watch.

 # Main scenarios: